 First of all, dead stock inventory causes rental costs.
 Secondly, keeping dead stock deprives you of the opportunity to fill these shelves with new and well-sold products.
 Consequently, you spend a part of your revenue gotten from selling the other products on these useless products.
 Besides these material problems, it brings itself depression and hopelessness at the same time.

-Let’s summarize the positive impacts of decreasing dead stock:
+Positive impacts of decreasing dead stock

 - More free storage space

 - Reduce costs

 Lack of demand is a nightmare for retailers.
 You store so many products, but customers simply don’t buy it.
 The reasons can be different.
 For example, the popularity of a certain product, better price in the market, changed preferences, powerful competitor.
 No matter what the reason is, it will end up as a dead stock inventory.